 One scenario could be consuming progressively your collection of documents as needed without filling memory unnecessarily.

-But if what you’re interested in is live feeds then you can stream a MongoDB capped collection through a websocket, comet or any other streaming protocol.
+But if what you’re interested in is live feeds then you can stream a MongoDB capped collection through a WebSocket, comet or any other streaming protocol.
 A capped collection is a fixed-size (FIFO) collection from which you can fetch documents as they are inserted.
-Each time a document is stored into this collection, the webapp broadcasts it to all the interested clients, in a complete non-blocking way.
+Each time a document is stored into this collection, the Web application broadcasts it to all the interested clients, in a complete non-blocking way.

 These sample applications are kept up to date with the latest driver version.
 They are built upon Play Framework.